 Without the throw, the inner call reports 5, the + block reports 8, so the catch block reports 8, and the × block reports 80.
 With the throw, the inner call doesn't report at all, and neither does the + block.
 The throw block's input of 20 becomes the value reported by the catch block, and the × block multiplies 10 and 20.

-1 As of now there has to be another command that does nothing to end the CATCH definition, because of the bug mentioned earlier.
+&lt;sup>1 As of now there has to be another command that does nothing to end the catch definition, because of the bug mentioned earlier.
+These blocks are found in the Iteration/Composition library.

 Creating a Thread System